Constitution of the Solomon Islands

 The Constitution of the Solomon Islands is the supreme law of the Solomon Islands.
 It was approved on 31 May 1978 and entered into force on 7 July 1978 at the point of independence from the United Kingdom.
+It has been amended on a number of occasions and lacks any entrenched provisions, allowing it to be amended by the National Parliament.